philbogle/interactive-latency-numbers/README.md

 ## Running locally

-It's a single self-contained HTML file — no build, no dependencies, no network calls:
+For ease of use, this is a single, self-contained HTML file without any dependencies or build.

 ```sh
 git clone https://github.com/philbogle/interactive-latency-numbers.git